Loyola University Chicago

 Students will accomplish goals in Communication, Collaboration and Conception; Application; Reflection

-THTR 327 Theatre Operation (3 Credit Hours)
+THTR 327 Theatre Management and Arts Leadership (3 Credit Hours)

 Students demonstrate knowledge of the evolution of arts organizations and theatrical management; practical management tools; the economic challenges of producing theatre; production trends in the industry; the theories and processes behind planning and decision making; and students will gain appreciation for the importance of management in theatrical productions and organizations